rstrouse/ESPSomfy-RTS-HA/README.md

 Setup is a snap and ESPSomfy-RTS will automatically detect any radio devices on your local network for inclusion in home assistant.

 # Functionality
 Once configured you will be able to open, close, and set the position of your shades using home assistant.
-The integration will monitor the position of the position of the shade regardless of how it was opened or closed.
+The integration will monitor the position of the shade regardless of how it was opened or closed.
 This includes opening or closing it using a Telis remote.
 Shades can be added to your dashboards and automated with Home Assistant services through automations.

 ![image](https://user-images.githubusercontent.com/47839015/213933858-95042e9e-0874-4e58-8123-87146439a20e.png)